 +can meditation make you smarter KD of 19 and volume of 50

 Ranking your post for the word mediation would be tough to show anywhere near the top search results.
-However, ranking for the keywords can meditation make you smarter might be a lot easier.
+However, ranking for the keywords that can make you smarter might be a lot easier.

 Keyphrase in the meta description (show meta clip)

 Why write a meta description?
-If someone searches for a term that appears in your meta description, the changes are good; they will click on your page.
+If someone searches for a term in your meta description, the changes are good; they will click on your page.

 Meta descriptions have no direct SEO benefit, according to search engines.
-But there is a benefit; Google uses a (CTR) click-through rate to see if your post is a good result.
+But there is a benefit; Google uses a (CTR) click-through rate to see if your post results well.

 The Yoast toolbar will turn red if your meta description goes beyond 155 characters, so keep that in mind.